 THE LIGHTWEIGHT WIDE LEG CROP CHINO in Sand – Also got this in a 6, but the fabric is not stretchy, so less comfy than the other Wide Leg Crop pants.
 For this color, you have to wear light-colored/invisible underwear, and the pants need to be ironed.
 So yeah, more of a high-maintenance piece, and I wear it less for those reasons.
 Still, I’ll keep this for the Kamm look until I decide to get the real Kamm.

 THE CASHMERE SWEATPANT in Heather Grey – I bought this in Small, but I’ve gained weight/muscle since I last wore them in this post, so they’re now a little tight.
 After owning this for over two years, it’s still not pilling much.
-The seam by the booty came loose, probably due to my burgeoning booty, so there’s a small hole I need to stitch up.
+A seam came loose, probably due to my burgeoning booty, so there’s a small hole I need to stitch up.
 Otherwise, these are the softest, comfiest lounge pants I own.
+Update: after a few years of use, the hole in the fabric got too big and I can not repair it.
+I’m not sure if I would buy cashmere sweatpants again, as comfortable as they are, because the fabric is more delicate.

 TREAD TRAINER in Off-White – I’m a 6.5 in shoes but I decided to go up to a 7 for these to make room for thicker ankle socks.
 They fit well.
 I got these in the summer because I had been looking for white sneakers to wear with dresses.
 Now I wear them all the time because they go with a lot of stuff.
 See here, here, and here.